aws/aws-lc/provider/README.md

 # aws-lc-provider

-An OpenSSL 3.x [provider](https://docs.openssl.org/3.0/man7/provider/) that implements no cryptography of its own.
-It answers OpenSSL's algorithm fetches by delegating each operation to AWS-LC, so an application keeps calling the OpenSSL 3.x API while the cryptography underneath it comes from AWS-LC, with no change to the application.
+An OpenSSL [provider](https://docs.openssl.org/master/man7/provider/) that implements no cryptography of its own.
+It answers OpenSSL's algorithm fetches by delegating each operation to AWS-LC, so an application keeps calling the OpenSSL APIs while the cryptography underneath it comes from AWS-LC, with no change to the application.

 Algorithms which it currently serves is in `ALGORITHM_SUPPORT.md`.